django-cms/docs/docs/introduction/01-install.rst

 If you are looking for a typical installation using Docker look at the :ref:`quickstarter section of this documentation <install-with-quickstarter>`.

 If you prefer to do things manually, this how-to guide will take you through the process.
+It is simple, quick, and transparent.
+If you know Django, you will recognize how django CMS is set up like a typical Django project.

 ..  note::

     You can also use this guide to help you install django CMS as part of an existing project.
 However, the guide assumes that you are starting with a blank project, so you will need to adapt the steps below appropriately as required.
+You

 This document assumes you have some basic familiarity with Python and Django.
 After you've integrated django CMS into your project, you should be able to follow the :doc:`/introduction/index` for an introduction to developing with django